isabellaPhung/UCSC-CSE123-S25/doc/common/design_for_manufacture_and_assembly.md

 Choose manufacturing techniques that are optimized for high‑volume, low‑cost production.
 Specify processes with low energy consumption and minimal waste.
 Supplier Standards:
+Work with suppliers who adhere to environmental and social governance (ESG) standards.

 6. Quality Assurance and Testing
 Design for Testability: